balatvm/redux-breakpoint/README.md

 ### Example usage
-  We'll take one Real use case.
+  We'll take one real use case.
 Let's say we want to use [DateRangePicker](https://github.com/airbnb/react-dates) component from airbnb's react-dates library.
   It has a property called orientation.
 And the value can be either "horizontal" or "vertical".
 To make this component responsive, I have to pass the property value as "vertical" For xs breakpoint (Mobile potrait), for other breakpoints I want to pass it as "horizontal".
 It's obvious that CSS media-query can't help in this case. **redux-breakpoint** is there to help us.  **Let's go..**